Amourspirit/python-ooouno-ex/ex/auto/writer/odev_build_form/README.md

 See [start source code](./start.py) and [build_form source code](./build_form.py)

+There is a [Build Form2](../odev_build_form2) example that uses the `ooodev.form.controls` modules to create controls.
+The `Form2` example is the recommended way to create forms with controls.

 ## Automate

-A message box is display once the document has been created asking if you want to close the document.
+This example when run will wait for you to close the document and will print various event information to the console.

 ### Dev Container